Raonic wins first match back from injury; calls for a review | KitchenerPost.ca

 "Give the players that really stand out mandatory events, give them a chance to play everything within a seven-month period so they can really focus on themselves health-wise, but also on improving, because you need that time," Raonic said.
 "We're the only sport, outside of golf maybe, that plays as spread out as we do without any time for rest."

-Richard Gasquet also advanced to the second round, with a 6-4, 7-6(2) defeat of sixth-seeded Sam Querrey.

-The Frenchman missed the opening five ATP 1000 Masters events this year, following appendicitis surgery and subsequent back problems.
+The Frenchman missed the opening five Masters events this year, following appendicitis surgery and subsequent back problems.
 Those back problems also forced him out of two other events.

-Gasquet said the players outside the so-called Big Four need to play a lot of tournaments to accumulate rankings points.
+Gasquet said the players outside the so-called Big Four need to play a lot of tournaments because they lose more often.

 "Tennis is a tough sport.
 Of course there's a connection between the length of the tour and injuries, but it's a bit tough to say whether we should play more or less."